linode/docs/docs/web-servers/lemp/install-a-lemp-stack-on-debian.md

 aliases: ['websites/lemp/lemp-server-on-debian-8/','web-servers/lemp/lemp-server-on-debian-8/','web-servers/lemp/lemp-stack-on-debian-8/']
 modified: 2018-03-21
 modified_by:
-  name: Linode
+  name: Chris Walsh
 published: 2014-02-07
 title: Install a LEMP Stack on Debian 9

 ---

+## What is a LEMP Stack?

 This guide describes an alternative to the popular LAMP stack, known as *LEMP*.
-The LEMP stack replaces the Apache web server component with NGINX, providing the *E* in the acronym.
+The LEMP stack replaces the Apache web server component with NGINX, providing the *E* in the acronym: Linux, NGINX, MySQL, PHP.

 ## Before You Begin

-* You will need root access to the system, or a user account with `sudo` privilege.
+* You will need root access to your Linode, or a user account with `sudo` privilege.
 * Set your system's [hostname](/docs/getting-started/#setting-the-hostname).
 * Update your system.